Joyal-George-KJ/CouponShare/README.md

 ### 🔖 Things you could help with:

 - Better coupon sorting or tag filtering
+- Report Coupons and Admin Notifying
 - Adding markdown support to coupon descriptions
 - Notification system or chat
 - Admin dashboard & spam control
+- Extension for easy apply of coupons in sites

 ---